 Although dull-eyed fish may be safe to eat, they are past their prime and peak

 freshness.
-If the eyes are sunken or discolored, then the fish may not be
+If the eyes are sunken or discolored, then the fish is probably not

 whiff.
 Some people are turned off by the

-idea of eating fish because of its strong taste and smell.
-When you first enter
+idea of eating fish because of its strong smell.
+If, when you first enter a

-a fish market and you detect a strong overly fishy odor, chances are some of
+fish market, you detect a strong overly fishy odor, chances are some of the

-the fish are old or are not properly refrigerated.
+fish are old or have not been properly refrigerated.
 A reputable fish market

-smells are halibut, flounder, sole, mahi mahi, sea bass, and grouper.
-Ask the
+smells) are halibut, flounder, sole, mahi mahi, sea bass, and grouper.

-the color.
 The flesh of fish fillets should bright and clear.
 For instance, white fish

 - Check the placard.
-Most grocery store fish departments will use placards to label the fish as either fresh or frozen.
+Most grocery store fish departments will use placards to label the fish as either fresh or frozen, farm raised or wild.
 Note that there’s nothing wrong with a frozen piece of fish — in fact some frozen fish are fresher because they’re frozen at sea immediately after being caught.
 Local fish tend to be fresher than those that have been shipped.
 Wild-caught fish generally have a higher level of omega-3 fatty acids, no chance of containing antibiotics, and fewer pesticides and environmental pollutants if ocean caught.
 That said, farm-raised fish are m more economical.
 Ask your purveyor where and how they were raised.